dhis2/dhis2-docs/src/user/managing-dashboards.md

 #### Print dashboard layout

 Dashboard layout print will approximate the dashboard layout as it is shown in the browser.
-Note that some adjustments may need to be made to the layout in order to prevent items being split onto multiple pages: the position of some items may be adjusted downwards, and items that are taller than one page are shortened.
+Note that some adjustments may need to be made to the layout in order to prevent items being split onto multiple pages: items that would be cut off by a page break are moved to the next page, and items that are taller than one page are shortened to fit on one page.

 Click on the **Print** button in the upper right to trigger the browser print functionality.